 It will inform you the device limit has been reached and ask if you want to connect the new device.
 If you do, then the new device will login and knock the other device offline.

 Want to get in touch back home?
-During our cruise we were able to use Facetime on our iPhone.
+During our cruises we’ve been able to use Facetime on our iPhone.
 The call quality did depend on the Internet connection.
 Some calls were choppy here and there, while others were crystal clear.
 Overall, it was easy to talk to people back on land using the service.

-Can I Use VOOM to Message and Make Calls on my Phone via Wi-Fi?
+Can I Message and Make Calls on my Phone via Wi-Fi?

 Yes.
 While connected, we used WhatsApp to both message and make calls through the app.
 It worked flawlessly, and the voice calls were crystal clear.
 Other messaging apps or wi-fi calling should work as well.